kaanilker/MNSIT-Neural-Network-in-C/README.md

 ## Overview

 The project implements a complete neural network pipeline, including data loading, forward propagation, backpropagation, and evaluation.
 Every step is implemented manually to provide full transparency into how neural networks operate at a low level.
-The codebase has been refactored into a modular structure with separate functions for training and testing, and global variables for shared state across functions.
+The codebase is organized into a modular structure across multiple source files, with shared function declarations in a dedicated header file.

 ## Technical Specifications